Paulo Pereira · Realtor® | Keller Williams Elite Partners III Realty

 Every day your home sits unsold, you are paying to own it.
 Mortgage principal and interest.
 Property taxes.
 HOA dues.
 Insurance.
 Maintenance.
 Utilities.
 These costs do not pause because you listed your home.
 They run whether you have showings or not.

 This is your carry cost.
-And if your home is priced wrong, marketed poorly, or sitting without a strategy, this number is the silent tax on your equity that no one talks about.
+And if your home is priced wrong or sitting without a strategy, it is a cost most sellers never put a number on.

 How Carry Cost Is Calculated